RabeeAbuBaker/mantine-provider-error-example/README.md

 vite-component-library-template is simply [exporting](https://github.com/RabeeAbuBaker/mantine-provider-error-example/blob/main/vite-component-library-template/src/lib/index.ts#L3) MantineButton and remix-template is importing and then [using](https://github.com/RabeeAbuBaker/mantine-provider-error-example/blob/main/remix-template/app/components/Welcome/Welcome.tsx#L8) it.

+To run the project:
+- Run `pnpm i` on vite-component-library-template
+- Run `pnpm run build:lib` on vite-component-library-template
-To run the project run `pnpm i` on both directories (vite-component-library-template first) and then `pnpm run dev` on the remix-template directory.
+- Run `pnpm i` on remix-template
+- Run `pnpm run dev` on remix-template

-If you make changes in the component library, for them to take effect, run `pnpm run build:lib` on the vite-component-library-template and then `pnpm i` on the remix-template directory.
+If you make changes in the component library, for them to take effect, you have to run `pnpm run build:lib` again on the vite-component-library-template and then `pnpm i` on the remix-template directory.

 Error after running the Remix app: